- Couples Counselling Tip - Avoid Being Right.

 - New parents : exhaustion, lack of nourishment, feeling disconnected

-Being new parents puts strain on a relationship.
+Being new parents puts a strain on a relationship.
 Relationship Counselling gives you support, space and a structure to nourish your relationship

 - One partner distancing, the other pursuing